peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 Also, let me know ([Peter Hurford on Facebook](https://www.facebook.com/peterhurford) or [peter@peterhurford.com](mailto:peter@peterhurford.com) by email) if you try this guide, so I can get feedback on how it goes for you.
 Feel free to also reach out to me with comments on how to improve the guide -- I'm still relatively new to programming myself and have not yet implemented all these steps personally!

+-

+**UPDATE:** Thanks to someone in the comments, I found a new resource for learning programming called [The Odin Project](http://www.theodinproject.com), and dare I say it, I think it's better than my guide.
+[I took detailed notes on it here](http://everydayutilitarian.com/essays/notes-on-the-odin-project), and I urge you to read them if you're interested in a slightly different take on learning programming.